 We try to issue a bi-monthly newsletter to members via email, the aim being to update members on the work that the executive committee have been undertaking; to share local, national and international news and stories and to advertise upcoming events and conferences.
 If you have anything that you would like to share with other CCNA members please do contact our newsletter editor Jenny Somer (see Members page for contact details).

-Historically there were 2 conferences or symposiums per year, one in the spring (alongside Cardiology in the Young) and the second in the autumn (alongside the BCCA) however over the our presence is now mainly linked to the BCCA meetings in November.
+Historically there were 2 conferences or symposiums per year, one in the spring (alongside Cardiology in the Young) and the second in the autumn (alongside the BCCA) however our presence is now mainly linked to the BCCA meetings in November. – This year’s meeting is Tuesday 2nd November 2021 – details on the Education page.
 In 2016 and 2017 we were able to hold our own conference at University of Worcester.
-The next BCCA meeting is in Birmingham November 2020 and we are currently working with colleagues to organise a CCNA day – further details to follow
+In June 2021 we went online again and successfully delivered our conference to an international audience.

 Over the last 15 years CCNA have been involved in the Safe and Sustainable (S&S) Children’s Heart Surgery programme and subsequent NHS England Review, since 2006 following a national workshop attended by representatives from professional and patient groups, which concluded that the current configuration of children’s heart surgery services in England was not sustainable (Cook, 2010; National Specialised Commissioning Group (NSCG), 2009: 5).
 The work of the S&S Steering Group additionally considered earlier recommendations made by the Paediatric and Congenital Cardiac Services Review (Department of Health (DH), 2003) following the Bristol Royal Infirmary Inquiry (Kennedy, 2001).